junegunn/myvim/README.md

 Why?
 ----

+You want to have the same Vim environment on whichever server you connect to.
-Having your .vimrc on GitHub or Bitbucket is usually not enough.
+But having your .vimrc on GitHub or Bitbucket is usually not enough.
 Because:

-- Installing plugins can be time-consuming
-- Firewall may disallow access to public network
+- You need Git and free access to public network to install plugins from GitHub
+- Even when both conditions are met, installing plugins can be time-consuming
 - You don't want to impose your personal preferences on others when using shared accounts on servers